AVCAT transforming lives through education

 Applicants who have a greater degree of financial need for assistance with educational and

-living costs will have a higher chance to be recommended for a scholarship.
+living costs will have a higher chance of being recommended for a scholarship.

 Academic potential